MonkmanMH/DataScienceResources_draft/Anonymity_Confidentiality.md

 Statistics Canada, 2011: [A New Approach for the Development of a Public Use Microdata File for Canada's 2011 National Household Survey](https://www12.statcan.gc.ca/nhs-enm/2011/ref/pumf-fmgd/index-eng.cfm), Catalogue no. 99-137-XWE2015001.

+#### Other resources

+Jelke Bethlehem, 2009: [_Applied Survey Methods: A Statistical Perspective_](http://ca.wiley.com/WileyCDA/WileyTitle/productCd-0470373083.html), Wiley (Wiley Series in Survey Methodology)

+* The 13th and final chapter of this comprehensive outline of survey research methods is titled "Statistical Disclosure Control".
+While the book focusses on data collected through sample surveys, the principles apply equally to census surveys and administrative records.

 Josep Domingo-Ferrer, 2014, ["Data Anonymization: A Tutorial"](http://www.hamilton.ie/privacy2014/josep.pdf)